oscaribv/pyaneti/README.md

 Barragán, O., Gandolfi, D., & Antoniciello, G., 2019, MNRAS, 482, 1017
 ```

-you can use the bibTeX entry
+you can use this bibTeX entry

 ```
 @ARTICLE{pyaneti,